PrajeetSingh/OracleRACGitHubKB/Installing and Configuring Oracle RAC.md

 # Installing and Configuring Oracle RAC

+> **Prerequisites**
-> **Prerequisite**: GI must be installed before Oracle RAC installation and configuration.
+> GI must be installed before Oracle RAC installation and configuration.
+> Ensure passwordless SSH communication between all nodes.

+* Download Database Software
+* Run "runInstaller" from downloaded software
+* Select "Install database software only"
+* Select all Nodes on screen on which you want to install Oracle RAC software
+*